 See the full range of jelly lures, spinners, feathers and daylights available at SeaAnglingShop.co.uk by clicking here.

 Reputation as a Sport Fish

 Pollock fight very hard, and many anglers would say that pound-for-pound they are one of the hardest fighting fish that British anglers are likely to encounter.
 Once hooked pollock will dive, often seeking cover in weed beds or heavy kelp.
-Pollock that are hooked on light gear and allowed to dive are often lost as they cannot be removed from the weed beds once they have secured themselves there.
-The variety of methods that can be used to fish for pollock, and the fight that they put up once hooked, mean that they are one of the UK’s highly regarded sporting fish.
+Pollock that are hooked on light gear and allowed to dive is often lost as they cannot be removed from the weed beds once they have secured themselves there.
+The variety of methods that can be used to fish for pollock, and the fight that they put up once hooked, mean that they are one of the UK’s most highly regarded sporting fish.